Best Google Business Profile Management Tools 2026

 How to Choose the Right Google Business Profile Management Tools

-Common Pitfalls to Avoid
+Common Pitfalls to Avoid:

 Synup

-Best for: Agencies managing multiple client listings
+Best for: Agencies managing multiple locations

-Pricing: Startup: $79/month (annual) or $99/month (monthly); Agency: $199/month (annual) or $249/month (monthly); Scale: $799/month (annual) or $999/month (monthly).
-Additional team members: $5/month; Additional client accounts: $1.50/month.
+Pricing: Startup: $79/month (billed annually) or $99/month (billed monthly); Agency: $199/month (billed annually) or $249/month (billed monthly); Scale: $799/month (billed annually) or $999/month (billed monthly).
+Additional team members: $5/month.
+Additional client accounts: $1.50/month.

 Key features:

-• Listings Management for multiple locations
+• Listings Management across multiple locations

-• Review Management across locations
+• Review Management

-• White-labeled client dashboard and emails
+• White-labeled client dashboard

-• Team member and client account management
+• Team member management

 • SSO/SAML authentication